-The affordability of housing continues to be a major challenge for those setting up home for the first time and for those who need to move to a larger dwelling.
+- 1. The affordability of housing continues to be a major challenge for those setting up home for the first time and for those who need to move to a larger dwelling.
 The inability to afford housing in the local market is no longer an issue affecting a minority of households but one affecting most newly forming households attempting to access the housing market.
-Wide ranging consequences include overcrowding, adverse impacts on mental and physical health and employers' ability to attract staff.
+Wide ranging consequences include overcrowding, adverse impacts on mental and physical health and employers' ability to attract staff. - 2.
 The coronavirus temporarily held up new development and is generating pent up demand from delayed evictions and from rough sleepers that have been brought in off the streets.
 The Government has supported renters during the pandemic by banning evictions except in specific cases (such as anti-social behaviour).
 However, the ban was lifted at the end of May 2021, and many renters are at risk of becoming homeless.
 There is a risk of widespread evictions starting during summer 2021 with reports of one in twelve private renters having been served with notice since the onset of Covid-19 and one in three households in fear of losing their home.
+There are also concerns regarding employment difficulties leading to unsustainable debt, which in turn may also result in homelessness. - 3.
 Following an earlier temporary restriction on home moves, house prices have bounced back well, aided by a temporary suspension of Stamp Duty Land Tax (SDLT).
 The London rental market has seen some reduction in rental costs but mostly affecting inner London, with rents in Hillingdon remaining fairly stable and beginning to show signs of increasing.
-The combined impact of the Coronavirus and leaving the European Union mean that there is still much uncertainty and continuing risk to the economy, unemployment, the housing market, construction industry, evictions and homelessness.

-This housing strategy aims to:
+The combined impact of the Coronavirus and leaving the European Union mean that there is still much uncertainty and continuing risk to the economy, unemployment, the housing market, construction industry, evictions and homelessness. - 4.
+This housing strategy aims to: - Increase the provision of new affordable housing - Take forward regeneration proposals to provide more, good quality, affordable housing - Increase the proportion of affordable housing delivered as low cost rented housing to meet predominant housing need - Include within Low Cost Home Ownership (LCHO) provision, properties aimed at those with household incomes of £30,000 to £50,000

-- Increase the provision of new affordable housing - Take forward regeneration proposals to provide more, good quality, affordable housing - Increase the proportion of affordable housing delivered as low cost rented housing to meet predominant housing need - Include within Low Cost Home Ownership (LCHO) provision, properties aimed at those with household incomes of £30,000 to £50,000 - Maximise the availability of larger family homes of three and four bedrooms or more to rent at affordable levels. - Prioritise the availability of housing to facilitate the progress of regeneration projects and to avoid the use of temporary accommodation for homeless households - Release more under-occupied social rented properties for use by families

-Make best use of existing housing for instance, through transfers, conversions or extensions
+- Maximise the availability of larger family homes of three and four bedrooms or more to rent at affordable levels. - Prioritise the availability of housing to facilitate the progress of regeneration projects and to secure move on from or replace the use of temporary accommodation for homeless households - Release more under-occupied social rented properties for use by families - Make best use of existing housing for instance, through transfers, conversions or extensions